David-Badiane/Juce-Midi-Synthesiser/README.md

 The SubSynth is a simple synthesizer with eleven different oscillator voices implemented througha Juce Audio Plugin.
 The code is divided into the PluginEditor,  the PluginProcessor and many other classes implemented by header files and  cpp files.
 The main components of this synthesizer are:
-- a Synthesiser class object calledmySynth;
+- a Synthesiser class object called mySynth;
-- elevenSythesiserSound/SynthesiserVoiceclasses;
+- eleven SythesiserSound/SynthesiserVoice class objects;
 - a multi-type filter;
-- a virtual midi keyboard;
+- ADSR volume envelope
-- other sound controlling elements such as an ADSR, the pitch bend, the mod bend, etc.
+- pitch/mod FXs

 Those elements are controlled by :
 - the Oscillator GUI;